 9Will PLA be more expensive than plastic?

-At current petroleum prices, PLA is more expensive than general-purpose plastics, such as PP, ABS, PE, PET, but cheaper than special plastics or functional plastics, such as PC, Nylon, etc., and PLA is an environmentally friendly material.
+At current petroleum prices, PLA is more expensive than general-purpose plastics, such as PP, ABS, PE, and PET, but cheaper than special plastics or functional plastics, such as PC, Nylon, etc., and PLA is an environmentally friendly material.

 11What are the disposal methods for discarded PLA products?